We've been featured in:

 Potential evidence you could supply to prove these losses includes:

 You will only be compensated for the harm you suffered that was avoidable.
 You will not receive compensation for the original ailment.
-As part of their service, a solicitor could help you gather evidence if your paramedic negligence claim is eligible.
+As part of their service, one of our solicitors could help you gather evidence if your paramedic negligence claim is eligible.
 For a free consultation, contact our team of advisors today.

 Could I Bring A No Win No Fee Paramedic Negligence Claim?

-If you have an eligible paramedic negligence claim, consider instructing a solicitor on a No Win No Fee basis to provide expert advice.
-On such a basis, you could appoint a solicitor under a Conditional Fee Agreement to ensure:
+If you have an eligible paramedic negligence claim, you may be able to instruct one of our solicitors on a No Win No Fee basis to provide expert advice.
+Our solicitors work specifically under a Conditional Fee Agreement to ensure:

-- When you appoint a solicitor, you don’t have to pay any upfront fees for their service
+• When you appoint a legal professional, you don’t have to pay any upfront solicitor fees for their service.

-- As the case progresses, you won’t have to pay any fees
+• As the case progresses, you won’t pay solicitor fees to move the claim forward.

-- If your case doesn’t win, you won’t have to pay your solicitor for their service
+• If your case doesn’t win, you won’t be charged any solicitor fees at all.

 Speak To Our Experts Today